AI4MolLab/STMBJDataConsistency/README.md

 # STMBJDataConsistency
-Unified Statistical Framework for Quantitative Assessment of Data Consistency in Single-Molecule Electronics
+A Statistical Framework for Probabilistic Assessment of Data Consistency in Single-Molecule Conductance Measurements

 ## Overview

 <img width="9075" height="5724" alt="幻灯片2" src="https://github.com/user-attachments/assets/c5738fc9-38a4-4acf-bc63-f84939cd7db3" />
-We introduce a Unified Statistical Framework to quantitatively assess data consistency in single-molecule break junction (SMBJ) experiments.
+We introduce a Statistical Framework to quantitatively assess data consistency in single-molecule break junction (SMBJ) experiments.
-The framework integrates NHST, TOST equivalence testing, and Bayesian inference, transitioning the field from semi-quantitative parameter comparison to probabilistic metrology and providing a standardized toolset for validating single-molecule devices.
+The framework integrates TOST equivalence testing and Bayesian inference, transitioning the field from semi-quantitative parameter comparison to probabilistic metrology and providing a standardized toolset for validating single-molecule devices.

   - **Large-N Robustness**: mitigates NHST over-sensitivity in high-throughput data.